The Blue Eye

 the blue eye

-Also known as “Syri i Kaltër,” the spring is a spot that’s been growing in popularity with travelers in recent years.
-The cover that the surrounding oak and sycamore trees provide, and the chilly water are ideal for the hot summer months.
-In fact, the whole area is a nature reserve.
+Also known as “Syri i Kaltër,” the spring’s growing popularity can be attributed to the boom in tourism in Albania and the renovations being done around the nature reserve.
+The cover that the surrounding oak and sycamore trees provide and the chilly water are also ideal for the hot summer months.

 blue eye